Archive

 The first big hurdle was the structural format.
 The fourth Kabukiza was made of reinforced concrete.
 This time, however, it was made of steel.
 There were some objections to a steel-framed structure, such as "whether the acoustics would be insufficient to insulate the building," or "whether the exterior image of the fourth Kabukiza would change," but after discussing with each person in charge, we decided that "this plan can only be realized with a steel-framed structure.
 We will solve other problems with ingenuity."
 At the time, the fourth Kabukiza had not yet been dismantled and surveyed, but there was a feeling that the current reinforced concrete might be too heavy, given the weight of the old reinforced concrete structure.
 Indeed, when we actually dismantled it, there were traces of attempts to support the interior as lightly as possible, and we were convinced that we had made the right decision to proceed with the design using a steel-framed structure.

-From a structural standpoint, the planning of Oma, the theater entrance, and Kobikicho Square (photo: Urban Planning/ Landscape Design page) was also a challenge.
-The diameter of Oma's red painted round pillars is about 60cm.
-From a design perspective, this pillar size could not be changed.
-After many meetings with the structural engineer, who was worried that "the pillar size is not that of a skyscraper...", we were able to find a structural framework that took into account the fourth phase's scale and pillar divisions and did not destroy the image of Oma up to that point.
-It was the moment when the relationships between the intricately interrelated atrium of Oma, the grand staircase, the roof, and the beams supporting the balcony floor of the auditorium were all resolved.
+From a structural standpoint, the planning of Oma, the theater entrance, and Kobikicho Square (photo: Urban Planning and Landscape page) was also a challenge.
+The red-painted round pillars in Oma are approximately 60cm in diameter.
+From a design perspective, these pillar dimensions could not be changed.
+After numerous meetings with the structural engineer, who was concerned that "these pillar dimensions are not for a skyscraper...", we were able to find a structural framework that took into account the dimensions of the pillar divisions in the fourth phase, without destroying the image of Oma to date.
+This was the moment when the relationships between the intricately interrelated beams supporting the Oma atrium, the grand staircase, the roof, and the balcony floor of the audience seating were all resolved.

 Kobikicho Square, which is directly connected to Higashi-Ginza Station, has pillars supporting the seating that cannot be removed due to its structure.
 This is a new space that does not need to be restricted by the fourth phase, but it was a tricky location in that it needed to have pillars even though it was a "plaza," and there was a large parking lot below, so it was difficult to decide where to place the pillars.
 As we continued to consider the issue, we found a way to solve all of this by moving the four pillars closer to the center of the plaza.
 If you think of a tower in the center of the plaza, the pillars no longer look unnatural.